WELCOME TO THE GATEWAY TO THE MONTEREY BAY NATIONAL MARINE SANCTUARY

 The Port District is governed by a 5-person Board of Commissioners.
 Port Commissioners do not receive compensation for their service, but rather find great reward in the successes of the harbor.
-The tsunami of March 11, 2011, created considerable challenges, as well as opportunities for the District.
-The Commission and District staff are committed to a timely and comprehensive rebuilding of the harbor’s waterside facilities to assure its continued success.
 Please feel free to contact the Commission with any concerns.

 Come by land or sea, and whether you visit for an hour, a day, or are a frequent visitor to the harbor, we hope that you have a pleasant and enjoyable experience.